gabe-sprague/sql-docs/docs/reporting-services/report-design/create-a-document-map-report-builder-and-ssrs.md

 -   Excel renders a document map as a named worksheet that includes a hierarchy of links.
 Report sections are rendered in separate worksheets that are included with the document map in the same workbook.
 See [Exporting to Microsoft Excel (Report Builder)](../report-builder/exporting-to-microsoft-excel-report-builder-and-ssrs.md) for more information.

--   Word includes a document map as the table of contents.
-See [Exporting to Microsoft Word (Report Builder)](../report-builder/exporting-to-microsoft-word-report-builder-and-ssrs.md) for more information.

 -   Atom, TIFF, XML, and CSV ignore document maps.

  For more information, see [Interactive Functionality for Different Report Rendering Extensions &#40;Report Builder and SSRS&#41;](../../reporting-services/report-builder/interactive-functionality-different-report-rendering-extensions.md).